-Article 9-A of the Tax Law imposes a tax on foreign corporations for "the privilege of doing business, or of employing capital, or of owning or leasing property in this state in a corporate or organized capacity, or of maintaining an office in this state ...
-"Tax Law, §209.1.
-The Franchise Tax Regulations, noting that the term "doing business" is used in the statute in a comprehensive sense, provides that "... every corporation organized for profit and carrying out any of the purposes of its organization is deemed to be 'doing business' for the purposes of the tax" imposed under

-Article 9-A. 20 NYCRR §1-3.2(b)(1).
+Article 9-A of the Tax Law imposes a tax on foreign corporations for "... the privilege of ... doing business, or of employing capital, or of owning or leasing property in this state in a corporate or organized capacity, or of maintaining an office in this state...."
+Tax Law, Section 209.1.
+The Franchise Tax Regulations, noting that the term "doing business" is used in the statute in a comprehensive sense, provides that "... every corporation organized for profit and carrying out any of the purposes of its organization is deemed to be 'doing business' for the purposes of the tax" imposed under Article 9-A. 20 NYCRR Section 1-3.2(b)(1).
 Whether it is doing business in New York is a matter to be determined on a case by case basis, giving consideration to the following factors:

-"(i) the nature, continuity, frequency, and regularity of the activities of the corporation in New York State, compared with the nature, continuity, frequency, and regularity of its activities elsewhere;

-(ii) the purposes for which the corporation was organized, compared with its activities in New York State;

-(iii) the location of its offices and other places of business;

-(iv) the income of the corporation and the portion thereof derived from activities in New York State;

-(v) the employment in New York State of agents, officers and employees; and

-(vi) the location of the actual seat of management or control of the corporation" 20 NYCRR§1-3.2(b)(2).
+- "(i) the nature, continuity, frequency, and regularity of the activities of the corporation in New York State, compared with the nature, continuity, frequency, and regularity of its activities elsewhere; - (ii) the purposes for which the corporation was organized, compared with its activities in New York State; - (iii) the location of its offices and other places of business; - (iv) the income of the corporation and the portion thereof derived from activities in New York State; - (v) the employment in New York State of agents, officers and employees; and - (vi) the location of the actual seat of management or control of the corporation" 20 NYCRR Section 1-3.2(b)(2).

-Section 209.2 of the Tax Law provides that a "foreign corporation shall not be deemed to be doing business, employing capital. . .in this state, for purposes of this article, by reason of. . .(d) the maintenance of an office in this state by one or more officers or directors of the corporation who are not employees of the corporation if the corporation otherwise is not doing business in this state, and does not employ capital or own or lease property in this state, or (e) the keeping of books or records of a corporation in this state if such books or records are not kept by employees of such corporation does not otherwise do business, employ capital, own or lease property or maintain an office in this state or (f) any combination of the foregoing activities."
+Section 209.2 of the Tax Law provides that a "foreign corporation shall not be deemed to be doing business, employing capital. . .in this state, for purposes of this article, by reason of. . .(a) the maintenance of cash balances with banks or trust companies in this state. . .(d) the maintenance of an office in this state by one or more officers or directors of the corporation who are not employees of the corporation if the corporation otherwise is not doing business in this state, and does not employ capital or own or lease property in this state, or (e) the keeping of books or records of a corporation in this state if such books or records are not kept by employees of such corporation and such corporation does not otherwise do business, employ capital, own or lease property or maintain an office in this state or (f) any combination of the foregoing activities."